jakespodek/backronymGenerator/README.md

 # Backronym Generator

-This React/API web application was built collaboratively in a small group as per client's requests.
+This React web application was built collaboratively as an assignment for Juno College's web development bootcamp.

 ## Project Description